MKrause-CyberSec/Red-vs-Blue-Project/README.md

 Ran the following search queries in the `Discover` screen with Packetbeat.
 - `source`
 - Search for the `source.ip` of the attacking machine.
-- Use `AND` and `NOT` to further filter you search and look for communications between the attacking machine and the victim machine.
+- Used `AND` and `NOT` to further filter the search and look for communications between the attacking machine and the victim machine.
 - Other things to looked at:
 	- `url`
 	- `status_code`
 	- `error_code`

-More helpful searches
+More helpful searches:

 - `http.response.status_code : 200`
 - `url.path: /company_folders/secret_folder/`